www.scantips.com

 18915.2% gain is (189.152 + 1) = 190.152x times the initial value.

-Vice versa, to convert the times final accumulation to the Total Return %, then subtract 1 and multiply by 100.
-Subtracting the 1 is the 1x initial investment value (100%), leaving the gain.
+Vice versa, to convert the x times final accumulation to the Total Return %, then subtract 1 and multiply by 100.
+Subtracting the 1 subtracts the 1x initial investment value (100%), leaving only the gain.
+The 1x is always the initial value, whatever it was.

 Whatever the initial amount was, it is 1x (which times the 100 is 100%).
 Subtracting the initial 1 (initial value) from final multiplied result leaves just the gain portion (in Annualized Return next below).
 Adding 1 to the gain gives the multiplier of initial dollars to the final dollars.
 The gain computes the same numbers regardless of whatever the value of initial dollars.
 The 99.95351% gain in this example is 1.9995351x value, which is essentially 2x total value.
 So the final value would be 200%, but subtracting 1x initial value, the gain was 2×100% - (2-1)×100 = 100% (1x less than value, for any gain).
 The 1st Gain calculator below tries to differentiate gain and value.

 This tricky part is repeated again below.
-It is essential to add the gain to the initial investment.
+It is essential to work with the gain and the initial investment.

 Each year's gain is an individual multiplier of the initial value.
 Each factor is (1 + gain/100), with 15% gain becoming a 1.15x multiplier of value.
 Negative gains use the same method, for example -5.2% is 1 + (-5.2/100) resulting in 0.948x value that year.
-The -1 is subtracting the 1x initial value, to see just the gain portion.
+That 1 + gives the new value, including the initial value.
+Then a - 1 subtracts the 1x initial value, to see just the gain portion.
 Or the 1 is added to gain (the 1 is actually 1×100, which is 100% of the original initial value), to see the final total value result.
 The amount of "gain" does not include the initial value, but the total value result does.

-Note that a price result does not include dividends or compounding, but a formal Total Return does, including reinvested dividends.
+You should always reinvest dividends, because they are Not new income, they are simply withdrawals of previous unrealized gains you already had.
+You should reinvest them to preserve your investments total value, and keep receiving gain from them.
+Continual withdrawal of dividends will cause a drastic reduction in your investment.
+Note that a share price result does not include dividends or compounding, but a formal Total Return does include them, including reinvested dividends.
 If there were no withdrawals, the final value resulting from the investment is a clear total answer including everything that happened.
 So $50,000 value result from $25,000 invested is a 50000/25000 = 2x gain, pure and simple.
 And it is a (2x - 1x)×100 = 100% gain.
 However, the rate of gain depends on the time of duration.
 If a market result took 10 years to double, it is (21/10 - 1)×100 = 7.1773% Annualized Return.
 Meaning, (1 + 0.071773)10 = 2x value would be the same result if it had come from a fixed rate interest source.
 Annualized Return seems a useful way to compare varying market results.
 Annualized Return is the same result, but of a fixed gain rate.

 Not even if all years are equal Fixed gain, because the Average does NOT include compounding.